-- (b) Perform an annual assessment of its: (i) vendor management policies and procedures and provide recommendations for improvements, if warranted, and (ii) third party vendors to determine whether they continue to meet or exceed the requirements and expectations of the company.
-As part of the annual assessment, the Certified Company may need to perform additional due diligence, including by way of example rather than limitation, confirmation of certification status, vendor audits, review of policies and procedures maintained by vendors, and review of consumer complaints related to the vendor (including the data publicly available on the CFPB's consumer complaint system); and - (c) Obtain the certification number when contracting with a vendor claiming to be a DBA Certified Company and confirm the vendor's certification status on DBA's website. - (16) Affidavits.
-A Certified Company shall establish and maintain an Affidavit Policy that requires and ensures that: - (a) An affiant shall only sign an affidavit that is true and accurate, and that no affiant shall sign an affidavit containing an untrue statement; - (b) An affiant either have personal knowledge or upon information and belief of the facts set forth in the affidavit or shall familiarize himself or herself with the business records applicable to the subject matter of the affidavit prior to signing an affidavit; and - (c) Each affidavit shall be signed by an affiant under oath and in the presence of a notary appointed by the state in which the affiant is signing the affidavit, in accordance with and to the extent required by applicable state law. - (17) Commissions.
-A Certified Company that provides commissions or bonuses based on collection activity shall have compliance-related criteria for the payment of such forms of compensation.
+- company, including any recommendations for improvements. - 15.3 The Auditor shall document how the Certified Company determines and/or confirms that the third party vendors (i.e. their agents) they use to communicate with consumers and/or their attorneys on the Certified Company's behalf are conforming with the applicable Certification Standards. - 15.4 A violation of a Certification Standard by a third party vendor on the Certified Company's account may be considered a violation of such standard by the Certified Company. - (16) Affidavits.
+A Certified Company shall establish and maintain an Affidavit Policy that requires and ensures that: - (a) An affiant shall only sign an affidavit that is true and accurate, and that no affiant shall sign an affidavit containing an untrue statement; - (b) An affiant either have personal knowledge or upon information and belief of the facts set forth in the affidavit or shall familiarize himself or herself with the business records applicable to the subject matter of the affidavit prior to signing an affidavit; and - (c) Each affidavit shall be signed by an affiant under oath and in the presence of a notary appointed by the state in which the affiant is signing the affidavit, in accordance with and to the extent required by applicable state law.